danish-09/Codes2/README.md

 # SQl Queries
-Querying using sql.
-These are some basic Sql commands that are useful for querying a database
+SQl is the standard language for relational database management systems This reporsitory contains codes useful for querying a database